thesensorpeople/leuze_rsl_ros2_drivers/README.md

 #### Parameters
 - `sensor_ip` : The IPv4 address of the laser scanner.
 This can be configured from the Sensor Studio software tool in Windows.
 The scanner also displays its currently configured IP during power on startup.
 - `port`: The port number of the scanner.
 Can be similarly configured on Sensor Studio, but not displayed on the sensor during startup.
-- `topic`: The topic name under which the driver appears in the RViz tool
+- `topic`: The name of a topic the laser scanner should use to publish its measurement data (e.g. "scan1").
+The driver appears under this name in the RViz tool.

 > For more information on how to setup the IP and Port values of the scanner using Sensor Studio, see section *Scanner Setup*.